bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 symbol table.
 Finally, we verify that `addtwo` works without fancy test case.

-## Making Larch recognize our function at startup
+## Making Larch recognize our function at start up

-Once the plugin is working as expected, we want to put it someplace where Larch will recognize it and import it at startup without needing to use the `add_plugin` command.
+Once the plugin is working as expected, we want to put it someplace where Larch will recognize it and import it at start up without needing to use the `add_plugin` command.

 **:FIXME: get the file locations right!**